Geometric bound on structure factor: Abstract

 \section{Abstract}

-We show that quantum geometry sets a bound on the $q^4$ term in the static structure factor $S(q)$.
-Bands that saturate this bound satisfy a form of Laplace's equation, leading us to refer to them as \textit{harmonic bands}.
-We provide some examples of harmonic bands in one- and two-dimensional systems, including Landau levels.
+We show that a quadratic form of quantum geometric tensor in $k$-space sets a bound on the $q^4$ term in the static structure factor $S(q)$ at small $\vec{q}$.
+Bands that saturate this bound satisfy a condition similar to Laplace's equation, leading us to refer to them as \textit{harmonic bands}.
+We provide examples of harmonic bands in one- and two-dimensional systems, including (higher) Landau levels.
+The geometric bound further leads to a topological bound on the $q^4$ term, which is saturated only when the band geometry satisfies the trace condition and, additionally, the quantum geometric tensor is uniform in $k$-space.
+We speculate that these bounds taken together provide a useful guide for identifying Chern bands that favor (Abelian or non-Abelian) fractional Chern insulators.

-\textit{Introduction. ---} The static structure factor at zero temperature is an important physical observable that characterizes the density correlation in ground states of electronic systems.
-Traditionally, the Bragg peaks in the structure factor are used to identify periodic crystal structures and charge density wave orders.
-On the other hand, the structure factor away from the reciprocal lattice vectors also encodes rich information about the electronic structure and physical responses of the system.
+\textit{Introduction. ---} The static structure factor is an important physical observable that characterizes density correlations in ground states of electronic systems.
+While the Bragg peaks in the structure factor have been used to identify periodic crystal structures and charge density wave orders, the structure factor away from reciprocal lattice vectors also encodes rich information about the electronic structure and physical responses of the system.
 For example, the structure factor is related to the density responses through the fluctuation-dissipation theorem~\cite{callen_irreversibility_1951}.
-The structure factor also provides useful information in interacting systems.
-It determines the interaction energy of the ground state, and also offers a way to estimate the excitation energy, as shown by Feynman for liquid Helium systems~\cite{feynman_atomic_1954}.
+In interacting systems, it determines the interaction energy of the ground state, and also offers a way to estimate the excitation energy, as shown by Feynman for liquid Helium systems~\cite{feynman_atomic_1954}.
 A related approach based on the projected structure factor was developed to study the collective modes in fractional quantum Hall systems~\cite{girvin_magneto-roton_1986}.